BDC Hamburger Icon

 Running your business like nothing else is happening

-Once you’ve settled on an exit strategy for your business, don’t spend any more than 30 minutes per day on it, even if you have a deal on the table and it’s going through due diligence.
-Concentrate on running your business as well as possible to retain and build on the value you’ve already created.
-Buyers will expect this and they’ll be able to monitor if you’re protecting their interests from the updated information in the data room.
-Proceeding with business as usual while simultaneously preparing for the future is the best way to be ready for a voluntary or involuntary exit.
+Once you’ve settled on an exit strategy, limit your focus on it to no more than 30 minutes per day — even if you have a deal on the table going through due diligence.
+Instead, concentrate on running your business as effectively as possible to retain and build on the value you’ve already created.
+Buyers expect this, and they’ll be monitoring the updated information in the data room to ensure their interests are protected.

 Did you find this content helpful?